RuiVarela/vision/README.md

 It is not intended to be fast. it is intended to be clear.

 ## Features
-- Planar image represention using floating point operations
+- Planar image represention using floats
 - Basic Mat structure with simple usage
-- Nearest Neighbor and Bilinear interpolations and resize
+- Nearest Neighbor and Bilinear interpolation resize
 - Color Conversion (rgb <-> hsv)
 - Convolutions
 - Filters (Gaussian, sobel, etc)